Skip to main content

 Discover how ALTUVIIIO achieves higher sustained mean Factor VIII levels (>40%)1-3

-† Comparison of data from XTEND-1 with half-life data recorded in prescribing information of approved Factor VIII replacement therapies.
+† Comparison of data from XTEND-1 with half-life data recorded in prescribing information of other approved Factor VIII replacement therapies.

 Learn how ALTUVIIIO was studied